SwissBorg/akka-persistence-postgres/docs/index.md

 }
 ```

-You can retrieve a subset of all events by specifying offset, or use 0L to retrieve all events with a given tag.
+You can retrieve a subset of all events by specifying offset, or use `0L` to retrieve all events with a given tag.
 The offset corresponds to an ordered sequence number for the specific tag.
-Note that the corresponding offset of each  event is provided in the EventEnvelope, which makes it possible to resume the stream at a later point from a given offset.
+Note that the corresponding offset of each event is provided in the `EventEnvelope`, which makes it possible to resume the stream at a later point from a given offset.

-In addition to the offset the EventEnvelope also provides persistenceId and sequenceNr for each event.
-The sequenceNr is  the sequence number for the persistent actor with the persistenceId that persisted the event.
-The persistenceId + sequenceNr  is an unique identifier for the event.
+In addition to the offset the `EventEnvelope` also provides `persistenceId` and `sequenceNr` for each event.
+The `sequenceNr` is the sequence number for the persistent actor with the `persistenceId` that persisted the event.
+The `persistenceId` + `sequenceNr` is an unique identifier for the event.

 The returned event stream contains only events that correspond to the given tag, and is ordered by the creation time of the events.
 The same stream elements (in same order) are returned for multiple executions of the same query.
 Deleted events are not deleted from the tagged event stream.